IMS322-Sheffield/IMS322-docs/docs/css/css-nesting.md

 > You can use CSS nesting to create child selectors of a parent, which in turn can be used to target child elements of specific parents.

+While nesting may not be appropriate for all situations, a notable benefit is that the structure more closely resembles the corresponding HTML - meaning that children inside parent elements can be styled with child selectors inside parent selectors.

-*Until recently, this required adding the [`&` nesting selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Nesting_selector) in front of the child selector.
-However, the most recent versions of all the common browsers have been updated to support nesting without the `&`, which makes it a little easier to write.*
+*Previously, this required adding the [`&` nesting selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Nesting_selector) in front of the child selector.
+However, the most recent versions of all common browsers have been updated to support nesting without the `&`, which makes it a little easier to write.*

 ```css
 parent {